Circular Economy Global Foundation Course™

 The one common feature between all participants and learners is the knowledge and skill to manage our planet’s finite resources according to sustainable and circular principles while engaging in profitable economic activities.

 Below is a list of topics that may be included in the core curriculum.
 Participants who register as Active are welcome to add topics.
 The final selection will be decided by consensus from all Active participants with input by Observers.

 The Proposed Skills Training Model

-Stage One: The Circular Economy Foundation Course will be available for free and we would like the course to be made available for free to learners everywhere.
+Beginner Stage: The Circular Economy Foundation Course will be available for free, and we would like the course to be made available for free to learners everywhere.
 However, it is only a foundation course designed to provide learners with the basic knowledge and tools of the circular economy.

-Stage Two: Here is where the in-depth skills training begins.
-Now that learners are equipped with the basic requirements, corporations, NGOs, universities, colleges and other educational institutions can develop their own add-on courses in relation to the business or the industry sectors that drive their economies where circular economy principles and sustainability are embedded into the day-to-day activities.
+Intermediate and Advanced Stages: Once learners are equipped with the basic requirements, corporations, NGOs, universities, colleges, and other organisations can develop their own advanced and intermediate paid courses in relation to the business or the industry sectors that drive their economies where circular economy principles and sustainability are embedded into the day-to-day activities.

-Circular Economy Asia and our partner organisations offer no guarantee as to the quality and content of these course add-ons, although this may change in the future.
-Circular Asia Association, as a legally registered NGO in Malaysia, also intends to develop a range of Stage Two industry-specific skills training courses either independently, in conjunction with our partners or as requested by our clients.
+Circular Economy Asia and our partner organisations offer no guarantee as to the quality and content of intermediate and advanced courses offered by third parties, although this may change in the future.
+Circular Economy Asia, also intends to develop a range of intermediate and advanced industry-specific skills training courses either independently, in conjunction with our partners or as requested by our clients.